Checklist8 min

 • Document everything in a shared doc so anyone on the team can maintain the system

 You are live.
 Your social listening setup is now operational.
+As a free complement, you can also set up Google Alerts for your brand and competitor names.
 The first week will show you which keywords work and which need adjustment.
 Most teams find their rhythm within 2-3 weeks and start seeing consistent lead flow within the first month.

 Ongoing maintenance (weekly, 15 minutes)